A High Incidence of Central Star Formation Inferred from the Color Gradients of Galaxies at $z>4$: Results

-Does the color gradient depend on galaxy properties?
-We investigate the trends between color gradient and galaxy size, stellar mass, and integrated rest-frame $U-J$ color, which is computed using \texttt{eazy-py}\footnote{{\url{https://eazy-py.readthedocs.io/en/latest/}}.}, the Python version of \texttt{EAzY} \citep{brammerEAZYFastPublic2008} commonly used to infer the rest-frame SED of galaxies \citep[e.g.,][]{Skelton2014ApJS,vanderwel3DHSTCANDELSEvolution2014,nedkovaBulgeDiscDecomposition2024}.
-We adopt the photometric redshifts from CANDELS, a Galactic extinction of $E(B-V)=0.006$ mag with $R_V=3.1$ \citep{Schlafly2011}, and update the default \texttt{tweak\_fsps\_QSF\_12\_v3} templates with the bluer templates of \citet{larsonSpectralTemplatesOptimal2023}\footnote{\url{https://ceers.github.io/LarsonSEDTemplates}.}, which give more accurate estimates of the photometric redshift at $z\gtrsim 4$ (e.g., \citealt{harveyEPOCHSIVSED2024, wangUNCOVERSurveyFirstLook2024}).
-When combining our new, more accurate NIRCam photometry with the extant panchromatic photometry of the EGS field \citep{stefanonCANDELSMultiwavelengthCatalogs2017}, we found it advantageous to artificially boost the uncertainties of our measurements by an additional 10\% to account for systematic differences between the two different sets of photometry.
-Note that the rest-frame $J$ band cannot be covered by the reddest NIRCam band (F444W) at $z>4$, as for current purposes we must avail to the lower resolution and less sensitive Spitzer photometry.
 Figure~\ref{fig:dep} shows the dependence of the color gradient on galaxy properties.
 In each subpanel, we calculate the running median to accentuate the trend.
 Each bin includes at least 60 galaxies, and the error bars reflect the scatter of the trend, which is estimated from the standard deviation of the data points in each bin.